dmeoli/BeerEX/README.md

 to drink according to taste and meal.
 This code was developed during the Knowledge Engineering course @ [Department of Computer Science](http://www.uniba.it/ricerca/dipartimenti/informatica) @ [University of Bari "Aldo Moro"](http://www.uniba.it/) under the supervision of prof.
-[Floriana Esposito](http://lacam.di.uniba.it/people/FlorianaEsposito.html) and and then revised during the Artificial Intelligence Fundamentals course @ [Department of Computer Science](https://www.di.unipi.it/en/) @ [University of Pisa](https://www.unipi.it/index.php/english).
+[Floriana Esposito](http://lacam.di.uniba.it/people/FlorianaEsposito.html) and then revised during the Artificial Intelligence Fundamentals course @ [Department of Computer Science](https://www.di.unipi.it/en/) @ [University of Pisa](https://www.unipi.it/index.php/english).